liuliu3dv/RoboVerse/docs/source/roboverse_learn/reinforcement_learning/bidex_rl.md

 - [x]  ShadowHandBottleCap
 - [ ]  ShadowHandPushBlock
     - To train
-- [ ]  ShadowHandLiftUnderarm
-    - To train
 - [ ]  ShadowHandDoorOpenInward
-    - To train
-- [ ]  ShadowHandOpenScissors
-    - To train
-- [ ]  ShadowHandOpenPenCap
-    - To train
-- [ ]  ShadowHandSwingCup
     - To train
 - [ ]  ShadowHandBlockStack
     - To train